 At Rouen he looked so poorly, that the people went into the rooms before he went away to see whether he had not stole something or other.
 In the evening I went up to my Lord to write letters for England, which we sent away with word of our coming, by Mr. Edw.
 Pickering.
 The King supped alone in the coach; after that I got a dish, and we four supped in my cabin, as at noon.

 About bed-time my Lord Bartlett (who I had offered my service to before) sent for me to get him a bed, who with much ado I did get to bed to my Lord Middlesex in the great cabin below, but I was cruelly troubled before I could dispose of him, and quit myself of him.

 So to my cabin again, where the company still was, and were talking more of the King’s difficulties; as how he was fain to eat a piece of bread and cheese out of a poor boy’s pocket; how, at a Catholique house, he was fain to lie in the priest’s hole a good while in the house for his privacy.

 After that our company broke up, and the Doctor and I to bed.
 We have all the Lords Commissioners on board us, and many others.
 Under sail all night, and most glorious weather.

-Red in the morning,
+stirring in the dirt